scipy-conference/scipy_proceedings/papers/Amal_Bhatnagar/AcceleratingtheAdvancementofDataScienceEducation.rst

 Data8 public organization (https://github.com/data-8) and the site hosting Data Carpentry lessons (https://datacarpentry.org/lessons/).
-The principal functions of this platform are to share teaching resources such as use cases (dataset and accompanying analyses), open source textbooks or modules, and programs used to facilitate data science education.
-A dissemination of exercises, activities, and examples sorted by a topic/domain that will include relevant and useful examples in new or existing courses.
-This repository would include canonical examples, such as the Iris and Mauna Loa CO2 data sets commonly used to illustrate classification and time series analysis, and other examples from local industry or research projects.
+The principal functions of this platform are to share teaching resources such as use cases (datasets and accompanying analyses), open source textbooks or modules, and programs used to facilitate data science education.
 National Workshop on Data Science Education proves that the design of the courses and the planning of the material and activities is key.
 Berkeley’s Data 8’s success in reaching up to 1,500 students within its first few iterations attests to the importance of curriculum innovation and pedagogical methods.
 Having staff with technical skills to support the computer infrastructure and collaborative support with nearby/sister institutions who can share best practices and resources makes this model even more successful.
 Developing collaborative, modularized open-source teaching materials, such as the books used in Data 8 and Data 100, allows other institutions to more easily implement curricula for themselves.

 Recently, Berkeley has been sharing such resources with institutions interested in adopting a data science curriculum.
 By sharing access to